 WALKING FIELD TRIP: Kelley House Museum.

 Located 1 block from hotel, Kelley House is a historic home built in 1861 which offers exhibits on the cultural heritage of the Mendocino Coast.
-Docents interpret Mendocino's logging and shipping industries and the unique Victorian architecture for which the town is recognized as a National Historic Preservation District.Lunch: Lunch at the hotelAfternoon: WALKING FIELD TRIP: We join a museum docent for a walk on the Mendocino Headlands, the grassy area that wraps around the town and offers walking trails and beautiful views of the ocean.
+Docents interpret Mendocino's logging and shipping industries and the unique Victorian architecture for which the town is recognized as a National Historic Preservation District.Lunch: Lunch at the hotelAfternoon: WALKING FIELD TRIP: Join a museum docent for a walk on the Mendocino Headlands, the grassy area that wraps around the town and offers walking trails and beautiful views of the ocean.
 During their migration, whales are often seen from the Headlands.
 The Headlands, now property of the State Parks system, is an area that has been protected from development since Mendocino was granted Historic Preservation status by the State of California.Dinner: Dinner at the hotelEvening: CLASS: Mendocino's Chinese History is presented by a local college instructor who talks about her family's history and the foundation of one of the original Chinese temples in California---the Temple of Kwan Tai.Lodging: Mendocino Hotel and Garden SuitesMeals Included: Breakfast, Lunch, Dinner

 Jerome B. Ford, superintendent of the town's first sawmill and one of the founders of Mendocino, had the Ford House built for his bride, Martha, in 1854.